AdobeDocs/release-notes.en/template.md

 ---

-# Adobe Experience Cloud release notes
+# [!DNL Adobe Experience Cloud] release notes

-New features and fixes in the Adobe Experience Cloud.
+New features and fixes in the [!DNL Adobe Experience Cloud].

 >[!IMPORTANT]
 >This page contains pre-release content and is subject to change prior to the XXXX release.